-If you’ve been living with chronic back pain, New Year's is the perfect time to make a few simple changes to try and get 2016 off to a good start.
+If you’ve been living with chronic pain, New Year's is the perfect time to make a few changes to try and get 2016 off to a good start.

 Take a look at these tips, and try adding at least one of these to your list of resolutions:

-Regular low impact aerobic exercise is thought to reduce inflammation, strengthen your muscles and provide expedited healing by sending oxygen-rich blood to the painful area.
+The benefits are clear: Regular low impact aerobic exercise is thought to reduce inflammation, strengthen your muscles, and provide healing by sending oxygen-rich blood to the painful area.

 Some of our forum members with chronic pain have suggested walking as a meaningful, low-impact aerobic exercise.
 For success with a walking routine, some forum members advise you to:

 - Invest in the right pair of walking shoes.
 To do this, go to a local running specialty shop.
-Ask the sales staff to watch you walk and help determine your level of pronation, the angle at which your feet turn in stride.
+Ask the sales staff to watch you walk and help determine your level of pronation, the degree to which your feet rotate in stride.
 Finding a shoe that matches your stride may help distribute weight across your body evenly, reducing stress on the back.

 - Build walking into your daily schedule so you can’t easily skip it.
 For example, walk to the train everyday or walk during your lunch break.

-- If walking is difficult due to leg weakness and/or balance, try getting a cane or walker and walk inside (such as in a mall) where there are fewer tripping hazards.
+- If walking is difficult due to leg weakness or balance issues, try getting a cane or trekking poles.
+Or walk inside (such as in a mall), where there are fewer tripping hazards.

-- If walking is too jarring on your spine, consider walking on a treadmill that affords a more padded, forgiving surface and will be less jarring on your spine.
+- If walking is too jarring on your spine, consider walking on a treadmill, which has a more padded, forgiving surface and will be less jarring on your spine.
 If a treadmill is still too harsh, consider walking in a warm pool—the water will support most of your body weight and take pressure off your spine.

-- Practice sleep hygiene—a routine or series of habits engaged in before bed each night—to train your body into readiness for sleep.
-This may include such steps as regulating the time you go to bed and wake up, taking a hot bath before bed every night, blocking out noise with a fan or sound machine, or what the lighting and temperature are in your room each night.
+This is part of observing good sleep hygiene—a routine or series of habits engaged in before bed each night.
+Other sleep hygiene habits may include regulating the time you go to bed and wake up, taking a hot bath before bed every night, blocking out noise with a fan or sound machine, or what the lighting and temperature are in your room each night.